FFarhangian/Fake-news-detection-Comparative-Study/README.md

 [5] P. Patwa, S. Sharma, S. PYKL, V. Guptha, G. Kumari, M. S. Akhtar, A. Ekbal, A. Das, T. Chakraborty, Fighting an infodemic: Covid-19 fake news dataset (2020). arXiv:2011.03327.

+## Citation
+Please consider citing our paper in your publications if the project helps your research.
+The BibTeX reference is as follows:
+'''

+'''